tripathi-anshul/tripathi-anshul/README.md

 I study CS, Philosophy & Data Science @ The University of Pennsylvania

-An inexhaustive list of some things I like are:
+An inexhaustive list of some things I like:
 1. gnocchi🥔
 2. math 🤓
 3. [this website](https://www.youtube.com/watch?v=oHg5SJYRHA0)